Experimental property-reconstruction in a photonic quantum extreme learning machine

-\parTitle{QELM estimation framework} The underlying idea of QELMs is to exploit an uncharacterized time-independent dynamic to extract target properties from input states.
+\parTitle{QELM estimation framework} QELMs operate by exploiting an uncharacterized time-independent dynamic to extract target properties from input states.
 To achieve this, the scheme uses a training dataset of quantum states to figure out the best way to extract the sought-after features from the measurement data~\cite{innocenti2022potential}.
-The use of a training dataset allows to forgo the need to characterize the measurement apparatus itself: the training process automatically adjusts to the complexities of the experimental reality.
-Furthermore, training QELMs is a particularly simple endeavour, amounting to solving a linear regression problem, and is therefore less prone to overfitting issues, especially when used to extract linear features such as expectation values of observables~\cite{innocenti2022potential}.
-More formally, a QELM involves evolving input states $\rho$ through some quantum channel $\Phi$ --- giving rise to what we will refer to as {\it reservoir dynamics} hereafter --- and then measuring them with some POVM $\boldsymbol\mu\equiv (\mu_b)_b$.
+The use of a training dataset allows one to forgo the need to characterize the measurement apparatus itself: the training process automatically adjusts to the complexities of the experimental reality.
+Furthermore, training QELMs is a particularly simple endeavor, amounting to solving a linear regression problem, and is, therefore, less prone to overfitting issues, especially when used to extract linear features such as expectation values of observables~\cite{innocenti2022potential}.
+More formally, a QELM involves evolving input states $\rho$ through some quantum channel $\Phi$ --- giving rise to what we will refer to as {\it reservoir dynamics} hereafter --- and then measuring them with some Positive Operator-Valued Measure (POVM) $\boldsymbol\mu\equiv (\mu_b)_b$.
 Using a training dataset of the form $\{(\bm p_k^{\rm tr}, o_k)\}_k$ with $\bm p_k^{\rm tr}$ the probability vector resulting from measuring $\rho_k^{\rm tr}$, $(\bm p_k^{\rm tr})_b\equiv \trace(\mu_b \rho_k^{\rm tr})$, and $o_k\equiv \trace(\mathcal O\rho_k^{\rm tr})$ for some target observable $\mathcal O$, one can find a linear transformation $\bm w\equiv (w_b)_b$ such that $\sum_b w_b \trace(\mu_b \rho)\approx \trace(\mathcal O\rho)$ for all $\rho$.
-In words, finding this $\bm w$ allows to read the target expectation values of input states directly from the measurement data, without requiring knowledge on the dynamic $\Phi$ and on the POVM $\boldsymbol\mu$ themselves.
+In words, finding this $\bm w$ allows to read the target expectation values of input states directly from the measurement data, without requiring knowledge on the dynamic $\Phi$ and on the POVM $\boldsymbol\mu$ themselves (see Supplemental Material for more details).
 This protocol can be seamlessly adapted to the case of multiple target observables.
-The expressivity of a QELM --- that is, the space of observables that can be accurately retrieved for a given choice of $\Phi$ and $\boldsymbol\mu$ --- was observed to depend exclusively on the properties of the ``effective POVM'', that is, the POVM with elements $\tilde\mu_b\equiv \Phi^\dagger(\mu_b)$, where $\Phi^\dagger$ denotes the adjoint of $\Phi$~\cite{watrous2018theory}.
+The expressivity of a QELM --- that is, the space of observables that can be accurately retrieved for a given choice of $\Phi$ and $\boldsymbol\mu$ --- was proven to depend exclusively on the properties of the ``effective POVM'', that is, the POVM with elements $\tilde\mu_b\equiv \Phi^\dagger(\mu_b)$, where $\Phi^\dagger$ denotes the adjoint of $\Phi$~\cite{watrous2018theory}.
+In particular, a necessary condition for enabling the reconstruction of arbitrary observables is that the reservoir dynamic $\Phi$ must enlarge the dimension of the input space in order to guarantee a sufficiently large number of measurement outcomes~\cite{innocenti2022potential}.